abhinavdangeti/reductor/README.md

 - This array has a footprint of 15 * 4 = 60 Bytes.
 - Using reductor, the footprint of the generated data structure is 22 Bytes.
 - That's a reduction of **63.33%**.

+## future / to-do
+- Accommodating numeric pairs as []{uint32, uint16}, the new uint16 or even uint8 is to denote the term frequencies.
+- Multiple blocks to accommodate the postings, so we could potentially further reduce the number of bits used for the deltas.
+- Supporting merge operations?
+- More services (apis) ...